Discovery intent

 A 3D QR code is not automatically useful just because it is extruded.

-Physical QR deployment demands choices about materials, depth, quiet zone, and placement.
+Physical QR deployment demands choices about materials, depth, clear border, and placement.

 Without task-specific guidance, teams end up with attractive models that do not scan well enough to ship.